RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 4. Step Four: Perform SSIR on single satellite scene image.
 Image_MTF_SSIR.py
 5. Step Five: SSIR_Assessment.py

+**The advantages of Ours Method are that not only can directly perform SSIR on single satellite scene image but also can retain origin radiometric information as much as possible.**

 ## 2. Results Presentation

 ### SSIR Processing Steps